Should you Have a Smoke Alarm or Heat Alarm at Home?

 Smoke alarm or heat alarm: the differences

 Smoke alarms and heat alarms can work concurrently to protect you and your home.
-They are suited to different environments and combine to provide an effective fire alert system.
+The alarms are suited to different environments and combine to provide an effective fire alert system.

 A smoke alarm works by detecting smoke in a room, as the name suggests.
 It is suited for areas in your home where a fire could break out.
 There should be more than one in your home if you have multiple rooms and spaces.
 Some alarm systems allow you to interlink alarms to all sound if a fire is detected in one room.